DylBP/react-movie-labs/movies/README.md

-# Assignment 1 - ReactJS app.
+# Assignment 1 - ReactJS app

 Name: Dylan BP (20099082)

 ## Overview.

-Assignment 1 for Web App Development 2.
+Assignment 1 for Web App Development 2

 The app focuses on data provided by the TMDB API, parses it out, and displays the content back to the user.
 The app uses Firebase authentication, and a variety of different types of API calls.
 The user can query for data regarding a specific movie, or actor, and can filter by genre or name.

-### Features.
+### Features

 + Firebase Authentication
 + Pagination